amolswnz/gd-email/readme.md

 #Known bugs
- 1. Remind me to do this checkbox value selected or unselected while cloning the repeatingFormGroup
+ 1. Remind me textarea state (open/close) is copied while cloning the repeatingFormGroup
- 2. ...
+ 2. has-error class is cloned when new action is added